Alexander Muss High School in Israel (AMHSI) is a place of exploration and discovery.

 Rina FriedmanGeneral Studies Teacher

-Rina Friedman holds a BEd from Beit Berl College in Israel.
+Rina Friedman holds a BA in Social Science.

 Pnina CohenGeneral Studies Teacher